 (4) The only obligatory information for the submission of the newsletter is your email address.
 The provision of further data marked separately is voluntary and will be used to address you personally.
 After your confirmation we save your email address for the purpose of sending the newsletter.
 The legal basis is Article 6(1)(1)(a) of GDPR.

 (7) We delete your data as soon as they are no longer necessary for the purpose they were collected for.
-After the unsubscribing we save your email address, the data collected within the framework of newsletter subscription from para.
-2 as well as the date and time of the unsubscribing, to prove the valid consent for the sending of the newsletter up to the time of unsubscribing.
+After the unsubscription we save your email address, the data collected within the framework of newsletter subscription from para.
+2 as well as the date and time of the unsubscription to prove the valid consent for the sending of the newsletter up to the time of unsubscription.
 We save the data until the possible civil right claim which could relate to the last sent newsletter is statute-barred.
 The legal basis for it is Article 6(1)(1)(f) of GDPR.

 6. Data safety

 (1) We use technical and organizational safety measures to protect the incoming or collected personal data especially against incidental or intended manipulation, loss, and destruction or against the attack by any unauthorized person.
 Our safety measures will be continuously improved according to the technological development.

 (2) Our WEBSITE will be encrypted using SSL technology to prevent the access by any unauthorized third party.
 You can identify the secured transmission by the protocol title “https://” in the URL bar.

 (1) Regarding the processing of your respective personal data you are entitled to the rights against us listed in the following letters a-h in accordance with law.
 For this please contact us or our data security officer.
 The contact data is listed in No 1.